Tigecycline/learn_opengl/README.md

 The test.cpp file is not part of project but is for testing C++ features

-I have been following primarily the tutorial on this website https://learnopengl.com/
+I have been following primarily (but not exclusively) the tutorial on this website https://learnopengl.com/